13. Fleet as Instrumented Experiment

 Connect fleet data to program controls

-Unit 03 measured a leak rate well above Unit 01 at hot soak, moved the seal leak requirement confidence to red, and changed the next gate call from go to hold pending seal redesign evidence.
+Fleet evidence earns its keep only when it moves the same program-control records every result should — requirement confidence, the risk register, the one-page status, and the next decision in the queue.
+When the chain runs, that propagation is visible: Unit 03 measured a leak rate well above Unit 01 at hot soak, the seal leak requirement confidence moved to red, and the next gate call shifted from go to hold pending seal redesign evidence.

 If fleet data stays in test notes, the program keeps running on stale assumptions.

 At a battery-adjacent program, five prototype units were built and instrumented over four weeks.
 Unit 03 measured a leak rate more than twice Unit 01's baseline at hot soak — not a sensor artifact, the same delta confirmed across multiple test runs.
-The discrepancy sat in the test engineer's notes for nearly two weeks before it reached the program's risk register, because there was no per-unit record requirement that forced the delta into the risk log.
+The discrepancy sat in the test engineer's notes for eleven days before it reached the program's risk register, because there was no per-unit record requirement that forced the delta into the risk log.
+The test engineer had mentioned it verbally on day three.
+It was in nobody's written record.
 The thermal requirement moved to red only after the team had already placed tooling orders on the assumption that Unit 01 was representative.

-The program added a per-unit record requirement and a weekly fleet review cadence to its program controls (the program's standing records).
+The program added a per-unit record requirement and a weekly fleet review cadence to its standing controls.
 The next fleet campaign surfaced three requirement deltas in the first review week rather than the fifth.
-The eleven-day gap in the first campaign had cost tooling decisions made on unrepresentative data — decisions that required a correction order once the real distribution of results was visible. - Old process: no per-unit record requirement; unit-level discrepancies captured in engineer notes with no forced path to the risk register.
+That gap had cost tooling decisions made on unrepresentative data — decisions that required a correction order once the real distribution of results was visible.

 Failure patterns in fleet execution